 Roll Forming

-Roll Forming takes a flat sheet or strip and feeds it longitudinally through a mill containing several successive paired roller dies, each of which incrementally bend the strip into the desired final shape.
+Roll Forming takes a flat sheet or strip and feeds it longitudinally through a mill containing several successive paired roller dies, each of which incrementally bends the strip into the desired final shape.
 The incremental approach can minimize strain localization and compensate for springback.
-Therefore, roll forming is well suited for generating many complex shapes from Advanced High-Strength Steels, especially from those grades with low total elongation such as martensitic steel.
-The following video, kindly provided by Shape Corp.S-104, highlights the process which can produce either open or closed (tubular) sections.
+Therefore, roll forming is well suited for generating many complex shapes from Advanced High-Strength Steels, especially from those grades with low total elongation, such as martensitic steel.
+The following video, kindly provided by Shape Corp.S-104, highlights the process that can produce either open or closed (tubular) sections.

 Roll forming is appropriate for applications requiring high-volume production of long lengths of complex sections held to tight dimensional tolerances.
-The continuous process involves coil feeding, roll forming and cutting to length.
-Notching, slotting, punching, embossing, and curving combine with contour roll forming to produce finished parts off the exit end of the roll forming mill.
-In fact, companies directly roll form automotive door beam impact bars to the appropriate sweep and only need to weld on mounting brackets prior to shipment to the vehicle assembly line.A-32 Figure 1 shows example automotive applications that are ideal for the roll forming process.
+The continuous process involves coil feeding, roll forming, and cutting to length.
+Notching, slotting, punching, embossing, and curving combine with contour roll forming to produce finished parts off the exit end of the roll-forming mill.
+In fact, companies directly roll-form automotive door beam impact bars to the appropriate sweep and only need to weld on mounting brackets prior to shipment to the vehicle assembly line.A-32 Figure 1 shows an example of automotive applications that are ideal for the roll-forming process.

 Figure 1: Body components that are ideally suited for roll-forming.